Artificial Intelligence: Trends, tools and bloopers

 Quantum AI

 Quantum computing has been perhaps as much a focus of conversation as AI, although on a deeper scale.
 This form of compute is incredibly powerful but also incredibly heavy on computing power.
 Requiring intensely powerful technology to perform to its full potential, quantum isn’t readily available to the business on the street today.
 However, it has potential, and when combined with AI it can radically reimagine how quickly companies and systems can process data, solve problems and transform computing capabilities.
-While currently only in use by select institutions, quantum has already been used to accelerate research in drug discovery.

 Automation and security